Skip to main content

 portrait photography loop short lighting

-How to build multiple light set ups
+How to build multiple light setups

-A typical light set up with various light sources is referred to as a four-point set up, being: a key light, fill light, accent/kicker lights and background lights.
+A typical light set-up with various light sources is referred to as a four-point set-up, being: a key light, fill light, accent/kicker lights and background lights.

 Fill lighting